 The XSAVE feature set organizes the state components of the XSAVE-supported features using state-component bitmaps.
 A state-component bitmap comprises 64 bits; each bit in such a bitmap corresponds to a single state component.
-The following bits are defined in state-component bitmaps:
+The following bits are defined in state-component bitmaps (details on individual state components are provided in subsections of Section 13.5):

-- Bit 0 corresponds to the state component used for the x87 FPU execution environment (x87 state).
-See Section 13.5.1. - Bit 1 corresponds to the state component used for registers used by the streaming SIMD extensions (SSE state).
-See Section 13.5.2. - Bit 2 corresponds to the state component used for the additional register state used by the Intel[®] Advanced Vector Extensions (AVX state).
-See Section 13.5.3. - Bits 4:3 correspond to the two state components used for the additional register state used by Intel[®] Memory Protection Extensions (MPX state): - State component 3 is used for the 4 128-bit bounds registers BND0-BND3 (BNDREGS state). - State component 4 is used for the 64-bit user-mode MPX configuration register BNDCFGU and the 64-bit MPX status register BNDSTATUS (BNDCSR state). - Bits 7:5 correspond to the three state components used for the additional register state used by Intel[®] Advanced Vector Extensions 512 (AVX-512 state): - State component 5 is used for the 8 64-bit opmask registers k0-k7 (opmask state).
+- Bit 0 corresponds to the state component used for the x87 FPU execution environment (x87 state). - Bit 1 corresponds to the state component used for registers used by the streaming SIMD extensions (SSE state). - Bit 2 corresponds to the state component used for the additional register state used by the Intel[®] Advanced Vector Extensions (AVX state). - Bits 4:3 correspond to the two state components used for the additional register state used by Intel[®] Memory Protection Extensions (MPX state): - State component 3 is used for the 4 128-bit bounds registers BND0-BND3 (BNDREGS state). - State component 4 is used for the 64-bit user-mode MPX configuration register BNDCFGU and the 64-bit MPX status register BNDSTATUS (BNDCSR state). - Bits 7:5 correspond to the three state components used for the additional register state used by Intel[®] Advanced Vector Extensions 512 (AVX-512 state):

-- State component 6 is used for the upper 256 bits of the registers ZMM0-ZMM15.
-These 16 256-bit values are denoted ZMM0_H-ZMM15_H (ZMM_Hi256 state). - State component 7 is used for the 16 512-bit registers ZMM16-ZMM31 (Hi16_ZMM state). - Bit 8 corresponds to the state component used for the Intel Processor Trace MSRs (PT state). - Bit 9 corresponds to the state component used for the protection-key feature's register PKRU (PKRU state).
-See Section 13.5.7. - Bits 12:11 correspond to the two state components used for the additional register state used by Control-Flow Enforcement Technology (CET state): - State component 11 is used for the 2 MSRs controlling user-mode functionality for CET (CET_U state). - State component 12 is used for the 3 MSRs containing shadow-stack pointers for privilege levels 0-2 (CET_S state). - Bit 13 corresponds to the state component used for an MSR used to control hardware duty cycling (HDC state).
-See Section 13.5.9. - Bit 15 corresponds to the state component used for last-branch record configuration (LBR state).
-See Section 13.5.10. - Bit 16 corresponds to the state component used for an MSR used to control hardware P-states (HWP state).
-See Section 13.5.11.
+- State component 5 is used for the 8 64-bit opmask registers k0-k7 (opmask state). - State component 6 is used for the upper 256 bits of the registers ZMM0-ZMM15.
+These 16 256-bit values are denoted ZMM0_H-ZMM15_H (ZMM_Hi256 state). - State component 7 is used for the 16 512-bit registers ZMM16-ZMM31 (Hi16_ZMM state). - Bit 8 corresponds to the state component used for the Intel Processor Trace MSRs (PT state). - Bit 9 corresponds to the state component used for the protection-key feature's register PKRU (PKRU state). - Bit 10 corresponds to the state component used for the IA32_PASID MSR used by the ENQCMD instruction for a process address space identifiers (PASID state). - Bits 12:11 correspond to the two state components used for the additional register state used by Control-Flow Enforcement Technology (CET state): - State component 11 is used for the 2 MSRs controlling user-mode functionality for CET (CET_U state). - State component 12 is used for the 3 MSRs containing shadow-stack pointers for privilege levels 0-2 (CET_S state). - Bit 13 corresponds to the state component used for an MSR used to control hardware duty cycling (HDC state). - Bit 14 corresponds to the state component used for user interrupts (UINTR state). - Bit 15 corresponds to the state component used for last-branch record configuration (LBR state). - Bit 16 corresponds to the state component used for an MSR used to control hardware P-states (HWP state). - Bits 18:17 correspond to the two state components used for the additional register state used by Intel[®] Advanced Matrix Extensions (AMX state): - State component 17 is used for the 64-byte TILECFG register (TILECFG state). - State component 18 is used for the 8192 bytes of tile data (TILEDATA state).

-Bit 10, bit 14, and bits in the range 62:17 are not currently defined in state-component bitmaps and are reserved for future expansion.
+Bits in the range 62:19 are not currently defined in state-component bitmaps and are reserved for future expansion.
 As individual state components are defined using those bits, additional sub-sections will be updated within Section 13.5 over time.
 Bit 63 is used for special functionality in some bitmaps and does not correspond to any state component.